How to Effectively Train Your Gut for Race Day

 The not so fun gut issues to look out for: reflux, heart burn, nausea, vomiting, stomach pain, cramps, bloating, stitches, diarrhoea, blood in stools & wind

-You can start by filling out our free Nutrition & Wellbeing Survey that looks at your risk of low energy availability.
-This can be another physiological factor in ongoing gut issues.
+You can start by filling out our free Performance Profile that looks at what factors may be contributing to your gut issues.